How do we value a work of art?

 Who made your work of art?

-In the art world, we like to separate artists into three tiers - Emerging, Mid-Career and Established.
+In the art world, we like to separate artists into three tiers: Emerging, Mid-Career and Established.
 Doing so, can help regulate the value of works and inform fair valuations.

 Like tadpoles, Emerging Artists are fresh to the art world.
-Usually, they have graduated from some form of artistic study, have a small body of work and honed their practise.
+Typically, they have graduated from some form of artistic study, have a small body of work and have honed their practise.
 While they may have exhibited in group shows or artist run spaces, it is unlikely they have sold work through an auction.
 These artists are at the cusp of their careers.

 As the name would suggest Mid-Career Artists are in the middle of their artistic journey.
-By now, they have an independent body of work with at least regional recognition.
+By now, they have an independent body of work with at least regional institutional recognition.
 They may have also sold through auction and will have exhibited solo many times.

 Established Artists are considered ‘blue chip’ in the art market.
 Living or dead, they boast a large body of work, national or international recognition and demonstrate an advanced level of achievement.
 Think Charles Blackman.

 Knowing from which market and artist your work of art derives sets the scene for valuations.
 Values will also however, consider six additional factors when developing their report: quality, rarity, condition, provenance, exhibition and publication history, and size.